 Most rabbits tolerate well the harmless, non-invasive and widely available method of echocardiography, a procedure that can be used without the use of sedative drugs, which can modify the heart characteristics.
 The method is furthermore sensitive and precise and the obtained images are of excellent quality.
-The rapid heartbeat of rabbits and the small size of their hearts nevertheless requires equipment with a high frequency transducer (handheld recording probe) and a high frame rate ultrasound machine.
+The rapid heartbeat of rabbits and the small size of their hearts nevertheless require equipment with a high frequency transducer (handheld recording probe) and a high frame rate ultrasound machine.

 Echocardiography enables detection of abnormalities in the heart structure (e.g. defective heart valves, congenital defects), heart wall or chamber enlargement (e.g. heart failure, cardiomyopathy), heart-wall motion, and allows the measurement of the blood volume that is pumped from the heart with each beat.
 It can also identify the accumulation of fluids in the pericardium (pericardial effusion) or the presence of scar tissue throughout the pericardium.

 Special techniques, like M- or TM-mode (M = movement, T = Time) ultrasound will provide information for the analysis of wall and valve movements.
 The B-mode technique (B = brightness) is used for examination of the anatomical relationships (e.g. the heart structure, valves), while (color) Doppler ultrasonography will help determine the direction of the blood flow and/or its velocity and can thus detect turbulent flow due to narrowing or blockage of blood vessels.